Tutorial to develop a Spyder plugin#

 )

-We can also change the classifiers of our package using the following site as a guide: https://pypi.org/classifiers.
-Here we can simply copy the classifiers we consider appropriate and then paste them into our code.
-Specifically in setup.py, within the list that enters as the classifier argument in the call to function setup.
+We can also add or change the classifiers of our package using the PyPI classifiers page as a guide.
+We can copy the classifiers we consider appropriate and paste them as a list into the classifiers argument of setup().

 Final words#

-• Identify the basic building blocks in Spyder development.
+• Understand the basic building blocks of Spyder development.

-• Identify the different types of plugins that can be implemented in Spyder.
+• Choose the different types of plugins that can be implemented in Spyder.

 • Plan the development of a new Spyder plugin.

-• Generate the basic structure of a Spyder plugin using Cookiecutter.
+• Generate the basic structure of a plugin using Cookiecutter.

-• Understand the file structure of a Spyder plugin.
+• Understand the basic file structure of a Spyder plugin.

-• Add and register Qt widgets in the Spyder toolbar.
+• Add and register Qt widgets in both the Spyder status bar and the toolbar.

-• Add a menu with actions in the toolbar.
+• Include a menu with multiple actions in the toolbar.

-• Add configuration options to our plugin and display them appear in the Preferences window.
+• Add configuration options to a plugin and make them appear in the Preferences dialog.

-• Edit the description and classifiers of the installable package of our plugin.
+• Edit the packaging configuration of our plugin.

-• Publish our plugin to TestPyPI and PyPI.
+• Publish our plugin on TestPyPI and PyPI.

 As you may have noticed, there were some features left to implement such as notifications when pomodoros are completed.
-Try to implement them and do not hesitate to contact us if you have any doubts.
+Try to implement them by putting your knowledge in practice!
+Please, do not hesitate to contact us if you have any questions.

 Further reading#

-In the plugin-examples repository you can find additional examples that will surely be useful for you to further understand Spyder plugin development.
+• You can find additional examples in the plugin-examples repository that should be useful to better understand Spyder plugin development.